 PAC members will serve as ambassadors to the community and other parents in regard to the issues at hand.

 PAC members may be used as a sounding board for our administration about ideas and concepts that are explored in areas including school curriculum changes, school finance, discipline and safety, legislative issues and actions.

 PAC will engage in healthy, open dialogue about issues that the district faces.
 It is expected this dialogue will increase the understanding of the variables and complexities associated with topics and will assist parents, board representatives, and administrators to view the problem in a broader school context.

 Both results and proposed changes should be discussed by PAC.
 Issues regarding specific persons or their actions need to be discussed in a private setting.

-- Every second Monday of the month (same as regular BOE meetings) Starting with October and going through May.
+- 5:45 PM to 6:45 PM every second Monday of the month (same as regular BOE meetings) starting in October and going through May.

 - *NOTE: The February 2018 meeting start-time has been changed to 5:30 PM.*